 Remember, SEO is a long term strategy.
 It is not an overnight success or a quick fix.
 And it is always easier to do things with SEO in mind rather than going back and redoing your work.

-I hope you learned a lot from this post and have a better understanding of what SEO is.
+I hope you learned a lot from this blogger’s guide to SEO basics and have a better understanding of what SEO is.
 Tell me one thing you learned and something you would like to know more about.